-Black grapes, also sometimes known as Concord grapes or slipskin grapes, are sold fresh or made into fresh juice, jams or jellies.
-They are rich in a number of nutrients, including natural antioxidants, and can be part of a healthy diet that reduces the number of calories you consume, helping you lose weight.
+Black grapes, sometimes known as Concord or slipskin grapes, are sold fresh or made into jams, jellies, wines, and fresh, bottled and frozen concentrated juices.
+Black grapes are rich in a number of nutrients, including natural antioxidants known as polyphenols, and can be part of a healthy calorie-reduction diet, which can help you to lose weight.

-Fresh black grapes are low in calories, with a 1-cup serving containing only 62 calories and less than 1/2 gram of total fat.
-While you can eat the grapes whole and raw, making a fresh juice from them by blending 1 cup of grapes with 1/2 cup of fresh water will give you 1 cup of fresh juice that is lower in calories than a commercially produced grape juice, even if unsweetened.
-One cup of commercial grape juice has 152 calories per serving and also less than 1/2 gram of total fat.
-Substituting whole grapes or fresh grape juice for a 12-ounce can of grape soda once a week can reduce your caloric intake by over 5,000 calories, or roughly 1.5 pounds of body weight, in the space of one year.
+One cup of commercial grape juice has about 160 calories per serving and zero grams of total fat.
+Substituting whole grapes or fresh grape juice for a 12-ounce can of grape soda once a week can reduce your caloric intake by about 11,400 calories, or roughly 3.3 pounds of body weight, in the space of one year.

 Dietary Fiber Content

 A good source of dietary fiber, black grapes add bulk to your diet, helping you to feel fuller and eat less.
 Dietary fiber can also help to reduce the symptoms of constipation as well as lower your blood cholesterol levels.

 A one-cup serving of black grapes has 0.8 gram of dietary fiber, a high amount for the small serving size.
 This provides 2 to 3 percent of the recommended dietary intake and can help you meet the daily recommendation, which is significant as many Americans don't get enough fiber from their diets.